IaaS, PaaS, SaaS: Choosing the most relevant solutions for your business

 5. Reduce your spendings

-Pay only for what you use when you need the Google Cloud Backup and DR Service, billed monthly based on your usage.
+Pay only for what you use when you need the Google Cloud Disaster Recovery Services, billed monthly based on your usage.
 And it’s as cheap as 0,03$ for GiB per month for regular data and 0,09$ and 0,24$ for different types of databases, plus the Cloud Storage space is even more affordable.
 And yes, no prior reservations – just actual data.

 6. Save your resources by reducing space for storing backups